UPDATE - May 2009

 it was known that Cobain was dead

-As mentioned in the Cobain Case Study Manual, after Cobain's death, Courtney's very own entertainment attorney, Rosemary Caroll, told me, "Kurt wasn't suicidal, Tom."
+As mentioned in the Cobain Case Study Manual, after Cobain's death, Courtney's very own entertainment attorney, Rosemary Carroll, told me, "Kurt wasn't suicidal, Tom."
 Rosemary was also close to Kurt and she was suspicious that Courtney had something to do with Kurt's death.

 Rosemary was disturbed by the handwriting on the so-called "suicide note" from Seattle.
 She wanted me to look at samples of Courtney's handwriting.